Geo-blocking

 How it works

-You can enable geo-blocking on the main channel by updating the publicationConfig object of a channel.
 For example: if you want to enable geo-blocking and restrict the viewers to only Belgium and Germany, you have to pass the following request.
 Note that countries should be passed in ISO 3166-1 alpha-2 codes.

 {